WangPeiSyuan/GCL-Formula-Retrieval/README.md

 ## Setup

 ### Packages
-Tested under Python 3.10.10 in Ubuntu.
-Install the required packages by running the following command:
+Tested under Python 3.10.10 and Conda 4.13.0 in Ubuntu. <br>
+Create conda environment and install the required packages by running the following command:
 ```
-$ pip install -r requirements.txt
+$ conda env create -f environment.yml -n <env_name>
 ```
 ### Evaluaion tool
 Evaluation is performed using [trec_eval](https://github.com/usnistgov/trec_eval).
 Install the tool in the "Retrieval_result/" directory.